 “We can increase the value of every government AND better the lives of every human being.
 Or risk the worst recession in history.
 But, until this is a public vote, the latter is chosen for us by our financial institutions.”
 (World Trade Organization)

 Being institutionalised has a far broader reach than most of us realise.
 It is the general social instinct to think and do what is expected of you, by the institute that controls your way of life.
 Most people are institutionalised by varying amounts.
-From finance, politics, military, and education, to groups of people that are less included by institutions.
+From finance, politics, military, and education, to groups of people that are less included.

 “It is clear that those who control money through the banking system are able to control virtually every other aspect of society.”
 (Thomas H. Greco, Jr., economist and author)